enhancedsociety/solsa/README.md

 This way, at little to no effort to the developer a full, detailed analysis of a smart contract can be obtained.

-## Key tools for linting and static analisys
+## Key tools for linting and static analysis

     - solc - compile (portable)
     - Solium - lint (depends on npm)
-    - Oyente - static analisys (depends on pip)
+    - Oyente - static analysis (depends on pip)
-    - MAIAN - static analisys (python, but no distributable release, must get from source)  (removed due to lack of maintenance)
+    - MAIAN - static analysis (python, but no distributable release, must get from source)  (removed due to lack of maintenance)
-    - mythril - static analisys (depends on pip)
+    - mythril - static analysis (depends on pip)
     - echidna - fuzz tester (haskell compiled binary)

 ## Install/Run